 Produce new content

 Fresh content is the key to visibility on Google.
 Not only will new content help you get more pages indexed by all the major search engines, but can also help increase rankings and engagement.
+Using social media to market your reopening is a great way to do that.

 Make video content a priority